Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Methodology: TrojanRobot

-\textbf{\circletwo{2} Stagnation Attack.} The goal of this attack is to cause the robotic arm to keep the positions of objects in the environment unchanged during manipulation tasks, thereby hindering the execution of the user's instructions.
-To accomplish this objective, we propose replacing all operational object targets mentioned in the user instructions with the same object (defaulting to the object $O_1$) under the fine-grained descriptive trigger $O_t$, thereby achieving the stagnation attack.
-Building upon the backdoor prompt $\mathbf{P}_b$, we further design the stagnation backdoor system prompt $\mathbf{P}_{b_s}(O_t)$, detailed as follow: \begin{prompt_blue}[Stagnation Prompt $\mathbf{P}_{b_s}(O_t)$] You will receive a textual list and an image.
-Please check if the image contains the object $O_t$.
-If it does, replace all the elements of the list with the first element and only output the list result without any other information (\eg, Input: "[`knife', `human', `cake']" Output: "[`knife', `knife', `knife']").
-If not, keep the list unchanged and output it without any other information.
-Here are the textual list and image: \end{prompt_blue}
+where $\mathcal{V}_o$ is acquired by~\cref{eq:omega_list} and $\mathbf{I}$ is the image input.
+We further propose three types of prime schemes: \textbf{\circleone{1} Permutation attack.} This type of attack permutes the order of $k$ objects ($k \ge 2$) in task instructions when trigger is activated.
+To achieve one-position permutation, this attack leverages the backdoor system prompt $\mathbf{P}_{b_p}$.
+For $k = 2$, it swaps the manipulation order of the two objects in the task instructions; \textbf{\circletwo{2} Stagnation attack.} The goal of this attack is to cause the robotic arm to keep the positions of objects in the environment unchanged, thereby hindering the task execution.
+To accomplish this, we propose replacing operational object targets in user instructions with the same object (defaulting to object $O_1$) under the fine-grained descriptive trigger $O_t$, achieved by the stagnation prompt $\mathbf{P}_{b_s}(O_t)$; \textbf{\circlethree{3} Intentional attack.} This attack enables performing actions on an attacker-controlled target object $O_{tgt}$ upon triggering the backdoor, rather than the objects given by the user.
+To activate the backdoor, we modify the last element of the input object list $\mathcal{V}_o$ with the attacker's specified target $O_{tgt}$.
+We design the intentional prompt $\mathbf{P}_{b_i}(O_t, O_{tgt})$, where $O_{tgt}$ must satisfy the following condition: